namyarxam/LAICFantasyFootball/README.md

 ## **Week 2 LAIC Rankings**

 - Week 2 rankings courtesy of Zicca.
 Each weeks rankings will be totally different, I don't tell anyone what to or how to format their rankings.
+- Daniel has been paid $10 for being the weekly top scorer.

 ___
 ## **Week 2 Rename**: